joergkrause/nyaf/docs/md/babel.md

 });
 ~~~

 The import from *@components* makes it so much more convenient.
-To setup this local path resolution you need to create an index file for your components:
+To setup this local path resolution you need to create an index file (*index.js*) for your components in the root folder of the components:

 ~~~js
 export * from './main.component';